see ALICE SUTTON

 AGNES RANDALL (1521-April 22, 1605)

 Agnes was from Coventry and was in service with Sir Thomas Lucy at Charlecote, Warwickshire when she married his son’s tutor, John Foxe (1516-April 18, 1587) on February 3, 1547.
+Their children included Samuel (1560-1630), Rafe, Mary, Thomas (1564-1625), and Simon (1568-1642).
 It has been said that Agnes’s father helped him attend Oxford.
 Shortly after the marriage, Foxe became the tutor of the duchess of Richmond’s wards, the children of the executed earl of Surrey.
-In 1554, however, with the accession of the Catholic queen, Mary Tudor, he was forced to flee into exile because of his religious beliefs.
+In 1554, however, with the accession of the Catholic queen, Mary Tudor, he was forced into exile because of his religious beliefs.
 Agnes was pregnant at the time but she left the country with him and their daughter was born in Flanders.
 Foxe gained fame with the publication of his Acts and Monuments, better known as the Book of Martyrs.
-Their other children were Samuel (1560-1630), Rafe, Mary, Thomas (1564-1625), and Simon (1568-1642).
-Biography: see John Foxe by Warren W. Wooden for more information on Agnes.
+Biography: John Foxe by Warren W. Wooden.